technomancy/bussard/spoilers/readme.md

 give him an extra measure of safety.
 While attempting to develop it, he stumbles upon some discoveries that lead him to the development of the Domain Injector.
-Eventually he escapes the realm of the game universe into the real world, leaving his cult/company behind and confused.
+Eventually he escapes the realm of the game universe into the real world, leaving his cult/company behind, horribly confused and looking for someone to blame.

 ### Bohk research team: ontology development